-Mosquito Control Music releases their fourth single “In this Paradox,” continuing the nostalgic journey of 80’s and 90’s dance club music combining breakbeat and rock.
-This song slides into the 90’s electro rock and big beat recalling bands like The Prodigy and the Chemical Brothers.
-MCM’s distinct approach of using all guitars instead of keyboards gives a vintage vibe to their riffs and bass lines capturing the specific sounds of the era.
-This is then layered on a foundation of break drum loops programmed with the iconic Roland TR-808.
-The recurring music video theme dubbed “Vintage Movie Collage” features the 1951 Sci-fi thriller “The Day the Earth Stood Still.”
+“We Came to Play,’ follows in the recent success of MCM’s fourth single, “In this Paradox,” which spent 11- weeks on Groovers’ Top 100 charts reaching #24 on the US and #36 on Global.
+“In this Paradox” pulls from 90’s electro rock and big beat bands like The Prodigy and the Chemical Brothers delivering MCM’s distinct approach of using all guitars instead of keyboards to achieve a vintage vibe with the riffs and bass lines capturing the raw sounds of the era.
+The foundational element, made of syncopated drum loops from the iconic Roland TR-808, remains digital showcasing their signature 808 bass drum and trademark percussion samples.
+The music video carries on the paradoxical theme with a classic yet futuristic take on the 1951 Sci-fi thriller “The Day the Earth Stood Still.”

 In 1994, while managing a Public Storage facility in Van Nuys.
 CA, Tim Ganard met Bruce Bouilliet building his first recording studio.
 At that time, Bruce was placing aside his own bands, Racer-X and The Scream to focus on his engineering skills.
 Over the next few years, Bruce produced and recorded many local artists including Tim’s band “Wingnut Supreme” landing them an indie deal in 1995 with T.O.N.
 Records Hollywood.
 His band toured the US via William Morris Agency in support of their single “Status Quo,” playing with Sick of it All, Unsane, Bloodlet and Speedealer as well as showcasing SXSW in 1997.